cdjackson/angular-dialgauge/README.md

 AngularJS directive for a dial gauge.
 This uses SVG and will automatically size to the parent.
 Therefore the parent should have a size.

-The following options are possible -:
+The following options are possible.
+These can either be set as separate configuration items, or a configuration object called ```config``` can be set to provide a single configuration object.

 Option              | Description
 --------------------| -----------